Last Updated on November 6, 2025 by shawnshealth

 Attitude!

 Attitude will get you farther in the rough times than you can possibly imagine.
 Your attitude needs to be up to scale with your team.
-You need to pull each other up (we all get down sometimes…like that time I was attacked by a rabid chupacabra in the tropical jungles of Iowa…I may have just made that up) but you watch your mental self, do what you need to do to stay sane, and lift others up.
+You need to pull each other up (we all get down sometimes…like that time I was attacked by a rabid chupacabra in the tropical jungles of Iowa…I may have just made that up) but watch your mental self, do what you need to do to stay sane, and lift others up.
 Look for that in your team members!

 Survival Fitness Journey: My Personal Story